 If some code is really the issue, please add as many comments as necessary to explain why this code is optimized.
 If you need to explain what your optimization does, do it.

-You’ll often catch comments from people stating that you should never state “what” code does.
-Here is my take: If you can’t make it more understandable and know other developers will need help understanding it, add those comments.
+You will often catch comments from people stating that you should never state “what” code does.
+Here is my take: If you can’t make it more understandable and know that other developers will need help understanding it, add those comments.

 You can either listen to people evangelizing against this approach and spend more time and money on a future issue, or ignore them and ensure that everyone has a chance to get into and work on it.
 Teams are individual.
 Act accordingly.

 There was a time I wasn’t patient, and I still suffer from this sometimes.

 It regularly takes time to solve a bug or complete a feature.
 And often, learning something new takes longer than anticipated.

 If you really feel the need to hurry, you should ask yourself what the reason for this feeling is.

 Is it yourself?
 Please stop it.
 You can still finish tomorrow or the day after tomorrow.
 Then, the next time you have to solve a similar issue, you will be faster.

 If it’s your employer, you should definitely think about whether this is the right company for you.